-Easy Chocolate Truffles are perfect as a holiday platter or to fill in the holes on your cookie tray.
+No bake chocolate truffles are perfect for a holiday platter or to fill in the holes on your cookie tray.
 Using this super simple hack, you’ll have the best chocolate truffles in no time at all!

 Easy Chocolate Truffles only use 4 ingredients, including sweetened condensed milk, to make a rich, decadent dessert.
-Roll them in chocolate sprinkles, powdered sugar or cocoa for the the finished touch!
+Roll them in chocolate sprinkles, powdered sugar or cocoa for the the finishing touch!

 The way I see it, there are two types of truffle recipes in this world.
 The old fashioned, difficult way and the easy, new age way.

 It is very similar to comparing no churn ice cream to ice cream maker ice cream.
 The result is slightly different, they both taste delicious, but one requires slightly more time and work.